AdobeDocs/experience-manager-assets-essentials.en/help/manage-notifications.md

 >
 >For **[!UICONTROL Requests]** and **[!UICONTROL Assigned to me]** notification categories, you do not need to subscribe to the content after subscribing to the notification categories.
 Notifications are automatically sent to you for requests created by you and when a task is assigned to you.

-To subscribe to the content, select the folder or asset that you need to subscribe to and click **[!UICONTROL Watch]**.
+To subscribe to the content, select the folder, asset, or collection that you need to subscribe to and click **[!UICONTROL Watch]**.

 Assets Essentials displays a success message.
 You can click **[!UICONTROL Go to notification preferences]** available on the success message to edit your [subscription to notification categories](#subscribe-to-notification-categories).

 ![Notifications in Assets Essentials](assets/watch-assets.png)

 Assets Essentials now sends notifications for the subscribed categories.
-You can also select multiple assets or folders and click **[!UICONTROL Watch]** to save time.
+You can also select multiple assets, folders, or collections and click **[!UICONTROL Watch]** to save time.
 However, if you select multiple entities out of which some of them have already been subscribed, then the **[!UICONTROL Watch]** option does not display.

-Similarly, to unsubscribe, select the asset or folder that you have subscribed for and click **[!UICONTROL Unwatch]**.
+Similarly, to unsubscribe, select the asset, folder, or collection that you have subscribed for and click **[!UICONTROL Unwatch]**.

 ## View notifications {#view-notifications}